 - Belem – about 10 minutes by train from the centre of Lisbon, Belem has lots to see and do but is far more relaxed.
 Set along the river you’ll find Torre de Belem, the Jeronimos Monastery and the Monument to the Discoveries.
 Also, Pasteis de Belem is here, the birthplace of the custard tart.

 Want more city break ideas?

+There are so many different ways to spend your time in Lisbon, and so many things to do, you’re not going to fit them all in during a weekend break.
 I hate to sound like a bore, but seriously starting your city break with a walking tour to help you understand the city, get your bearings and learn a little is a really great idea.
 Once again we chose Sandeman’s, simply because I believe they offer some of the best free tours in Europe, but there are a few walking tour options in Lisbon both paid and free.